Death of Benito Mussolini

-The death of Benito Mussolini, the deposed Italian fascist dictator, occurred on 28 April 1945, in the final days of World War II in Europe, when he was summarily executed by an Italian partisan in the small village of Giulino di Mezzegra in northern Italy.
+Benito Mussolini, the deposed Italian fascist dictator, was summarily executed by an Italian partisan in the village of Giulino di Mezzegra in northern Italy on 28 April 1945, in the final days of World War II in Europe.
 The generally accepted version of events is that Mussolini was shot by Walter Audisio, a communist partisan.
 However, since the end of the war, the circumstances of Mussolini's death, and the identity of his executioner, have been subjects of continuing dispute and controversy in Italy.

-In 1940, Mussolini took his country into World War II on the side of Nazi Germany but soon was met with military failure.
-By the autumn of 1943, he was reduced to being the leader of a German puppet state in northern Italy and was faced with the Allied advance from the south and an increasingly violent internal conflict with the partisans.
+In 1940, Mussolini took his country into World War II on the side of Nazi Germany, but was soon met with military failure.
+By the autumn of 1943, he was reduced to being the leader of a German puppet state in northern Italy, and was faced with the Allied advance from the south, and an increasingly violent internal conflict with the partisans.
 In April 1945, with the Allies breaking through the last German defences in northern Italy and a general uprising of the partisans taking hold in the cities, Mussolini's situation became untenable.
 On 25 April he fled Milan, where he had been based, and headed towards the Swiss border.
-He and his mistress, Claretta Petacci, were captured on 27 April by local partisans near the village of Dongo on Lake Como.
+He and his mistress, Clara Petacci, were captured on 27 April by local partisans near the village of Dongo on Lake Como.
 Mussolini and Petacci were executed the following afternoon, two days before Adolf Hitler's suicide.